 Training Methods Content Materials Case Study activity in groups 7.2 Exploring a range of initiatives The purpose of this activity is to compare the experiences of four programmes established to develop private sector contracting capacity.
 Divide the participants into four groups.
-Explain that each group will work on just one of the case study countries.
-Give each group Activity Sheet 29 and the page that corresponds to their case study country.
+Explain that each group will work on just one of the projects (case study countries) Give each group Activity Sheet 43 and the page that corresponds to their case study country.
 For their given project, ask participants to discuss the following points: A. Describe the design of the project.
-What added value does the project bring to the process of contractor development?
-What are the potential draw backs of the approach used by the project?
+B. What added value does the project bring to the process of contractor development?
+C. What are the potential draw backs of the approach used by the project?
 Ask the groups to prepare their findings on flip chart and to elect a person to present the finding.
 Each group presents their findings and draw out the key learning points.
 The key learning points are discussed below.
-Presentation 2.5b Slides 4 - 5 Flip chart, pens Activity sheet 29
+Presentation 2.5b Slides 4 - 5 Flip chart, pens Activity sheet 43

-Training Methods Content Materials Presentation 1.3 Summary of the experiences of these four initiatives Summarise the experiences from the four countries.
-5.4 Sey points: 6 Ghana 9. project started in 1986 & mainly funded by UNDP and the World Bank.
-9. objectives of the Labour Based Programme: to improve rural accessibility, Increase contracting capacity, create rural employment.
-9. consists of a training programme for contractors, plus provision of loans.
-9. the project attempted to operate these contracts under a competitive tendering system but they had problems with cartels, which forced the Department of Feeder Roads to adopt a schedule of rates for the initial 4 year period.
-10. started in 1977: Labour Construction Unit (LCU) 9. aim was "to promote and propagate the use of efficient labour intensive methods and create as much gainful employment as possible in the country".
-9. consists of a training programme for contractors.
-9. consists of a training programme for contractors.
-9. consists of a training programme for contractors.
-9. contractors give a set of tools - which were repaid.
-9. expected to hire equipment themselves.
-10. contracting trial period of 6 months.
-Presentation 2.5b Slides 6 - 22
+Training Methods Content Materials Presentation 7.3 Summary of the experiences of these four initiatives Summarise the experiences from the four countries.
+Key points: Ghana Project started in 1986 & mainly funded by UNDP and the World Bank objectives of the Labour Based Programme: to improve rural accessibility, Increase contracting capacity, create rural employment consists of a training programme for contractors, plus provision of loans the project attempted to operate these contracts under a competitive tendering system but they had problems with cartels, which forced the Department of Feeder Roads to adopt a schedule of rates for the initial 4 year period Lesotho started in 1977: Labour Construction Unit (LCU) aim was "to promote and propagate the use of efficient labour intensive methods and create as much gainful employment as possible in the country" consists of a training programme for contractors contractors give a set of tools - which were repaid expected to hire equipment themselves contracting trial period of 6 months Presentation 2.5b Slides 6 - 22

-Training Methods Content Materials Continued: Key points: South Africa started 1993 - Reconstruction and Development Programme many projects emerged - all aimed to develop the employment & business prospects of the indigenous population two projects were examined here: Soweto Contractor Development Programme (CDP) Winterveld Presidential Project the objectives of both projects were employment creation, transfer of marketable skills to contractors, improving the infrastructure in the area both consisted of training The CDP approach focused on larger more experienced contractors providing support and mentoring for smaller ones The Winterveld project developed a tiered contract structure through which contractors could progress s they gained experience Tanzania established in 1992 as The Labour Based Road Contractor Training Project (LBRCTP) objective was to establish a labour based contracting capacity consisted of a training programme contract work was undertaken with hired equipment a loan covering 30% of the contract costs was given at the start of the contract Conclude this section by summarising the important issues raised and the key lessons learnt
+Training Methods Content Materials Continued: South Africa ✓ started 1993 - Reconstruction and Development Programme ✓ many projects emerged - all aimed to develop the employment &amp; business prospects of the indigenous population ✓ two projects were examined here: ≈ Soweto Contractor Development Programme (CDP) ≈ Winterveld Presidential Project ✓ the objectives of both projects were employment creation, transfer of marketable skills to contractors, improving the infrastructure in the area ✓ both consisted of training ≈ The CDP approach focused on larger more experienced contractors providing support and mentoring for smaller ones ≈ The Winterveld project developed a tiered contract structure through which contractors could progress s they gained experience ✓ established in 1992 as The Labour Based Road Contractor Training Project (LBRCTP) ✓ objective was to establish a labour based contracting capacity ✓ consisted of a training programme ✓ contract work was undertaken with hired equipment ✓ a loan covering 30% of the contract costs was given at the start of the contract 6 Conclude this section by summarising the important issues raised and the key lessons learnt